Click and drag to view the interior. Click the fullscreen icon for best results.

 This 1956 Chevrolet 210 Coupe is the apex of automobile excellence and a literal labor of Love – Alton Love, that is.
 Love acquired the vehicle in Dubuque, Iowa.
 The car had some dings and dents but was rust-free.
 “All I got was the empty shell of the body,” he said.
 “That’s all I started with.”
 Love spent the next 15 years building the car up to its full potential, work that would ultimately pay off big time as it went on to win numerous awards under his ownership.

-Before all the awards and accolades, Love hauled the Chevy all over the country to get the best work done on all areas of the auto – chassis, body, interior, paint, etc. Father-son team Al and Scott Bruns of Wisconsin built the chassis and did the body modifications.
+Before all the awards and accolades, Love hauled the Chevy all over the country to get the best work done on all areas of the automobile – chassis, body, interior, paint, etc. Father-son team Al and Scott Bruns of Wisconsin built the chassis and did the body modifications.
 The breathtaking paint work was handled by Gary Uhas Paint Works in Cleveland, Ohio.
 “It’s the most beautiful paint,” Love said, accurately.
 “It’s just like a sunset.
 It fades from orange to purple.”

 Names and Numbers